 Sola Scriptura was an early cry of Luther and his followers after he contradicted the priority given to tradition in his old church.
 He also lamented the inaccessibility of believers to the Word of God and the lack of translations available for common people.
-Through this, he was inspired to translate the Bible into German, not only establishing a translation in the vernacular but also developing their literary language in the process.
+Through this, he was inspired to translate the Bible into German to establish a translation in the vernacular and develop their literary language in the process.
 Prior to this, the Bible was only available in Latin.

 Later on, the Bible was translated into French and English, inspiring local Reformation movements in countries using these languages.
 The rest of this journey is history in the making as we see more translations being done as of this writing.